RoarkGit/Blue-Academy/content/savage-guides/omega/o8s.md

 doesn't go through the center).
 As soon as they get healed up and the skull isn't near anyone else, they need to run into the skull to blow it up.

-Almost immediately after, Kefka will start casting Wings of Destruction.
+Almost immediately after, Kefka will start casting Wings (Double).
 The tank should stand in the dead center of the arena, the party should be a bit south of that, and whoever is designated as the baiter needs to run outwards and use {{< spell mighty_guard >}}.
 This hit is survivable at full health with just